Close

 Overview

-Experience the awe-inspiring natural beauty of Borneo’s wilderness at this stylish resort on the island of Pulau Gaya.
-The elegantly constructed villas are scattered amongst lush rainforest and tropical mangroves, creating an idyllic holiday hidea...
+Experience the awe-inspiring natural beauty of Borneo’s wilderness at this stylish resort on Pulau Gaya Island.
+Elegantly designed villas are nestled among lush rainforest and tropical mangroves, offering an idyllic holiday escape.
+With two sandy ...

 How far is the nearest beach?